 1. Give the gift of time

 It’s likely your employees haven’t been taking enough PTO.
 They’re concerned about the cost of travel, if it’s safe to travel, and whether they’ll have a job when they get back.
 Talk with your employees and explain why you want them to prioritize well-being and use their vacation time, even if that means a staycation.

 Managers should lead by example and take time off themselves to rest and recharge.
 Limeade data shows it’s been difficult for managers to disconnect — 59% of them report working longer hours during the pandemic.

-Consider, too, that your employees have been in long days of virtual meetings for months.
+Consider, too, that your employees have been in long days of virtual meetings.
 Do what you can to free up time on their calendars — cancel recurring meetings (or meetings that can realistically just be an email) or even block out a day for “no meetings.”
 That would truly be a gift.

 2. Get nostalgic